FANWING

 Risks/Disadvantages

-There is always the risk that R&D will encounter unexpected problems in any new technology.
-So far clearly predicted issues are potential ice on the blades, bird or other foreign object damage and back-up safety measures: all the challenges which come with any intensive aerospace development and already under consideration.
+There is always in any new technology the risk that R&D will encounter unexpected problems.
+So far clearly predicted issues are potential ice on the blades, bird or other foreign object damage and the necessity for back-up safety measures.
+These are all challenges which come with any intensive aerospace development established or new and are already under examination.
 One of the high priorities in ongoing development is the improvement of autorotation (see comments below on glide)

 Glide with power off

 R&D is now establishing the ideal angle of attack to achieve maximum rpm.
 If the motor stops it will be disconnected from the rotor as it is in a helicopter.
 Wind-tunnel tests have shown a steady improvement in glide-autorotation.
-Practical proof was provided by engine failure during a test flight in 2004.
 The glide angle will be steep (1:3 )but the actual descent speed will be low and rotor speed will be high enough to allow a good landing.

 Horsepower requirements for an Ultralight FanWing